Menchen13/neovim-config/README.md

 Some Differences:
 + On Windows the compile-commands cant be symlinked without admin rights, which changes some things for lsp.lua and cmake-tools.lua
-+ There wont be any kit for linux so the path is taken out in cmake-tools.lua

 Modular-Functionality:
 By editing the functionalities.lua file the config dynamicly install plugins/LSPs to provide the selected ones.